There’s serious gap in public climate financing in Africa - Dr Amoah | Ghana News Agency

 Wa, Oct.
-04, GNA – Dr Antwi Bosiako Amoah, Director, Climate Change Adaptation at the Environmental Protection Agency (EPA), has stated that there is a gap in public financing of climate change issues both at the sector and national levels across Africa.
+06, GNA – Dr Antwi Bosiako Amoah, Director, Climate Change Adaptation at the Environmental Protection Agency (EPA), says there is a serious gap in the area of public financing of climate change issues both at the sector and national levels across Africa.

-He said at the sub-national level, the situation was even worse because there was a lot of vulnerability at the local level, yet local officers lacked the capacity to raise the necessary funding to implement their activities.
+According to the climate change expert, when it comes to the sub-national level, the situation was even worse because there was a lot of vulnerability at the local level, yet local officers lacked the capacity to raise the necessary funding to implement their activities since local financing was woefully inadequate.

-he called on African Governments especially Ghana to make the financing aspect as part of their national development financing processes to cater for the implementation of climate change activities embedded in the development plans of the local assembles.
+Dr Amoah, therefore, called on African Governments especially Ghana to make the financing aspect as part and parcel of their national development financing processes to adequately cater for the implementation of climate change activities embedded in the development plans of the local assembles.

-Dr Amoah said climate financing was critical to any country that had signed the Paris Convention for Climate Change globally, noting that in the climate change cycle, they had three main phases including planning, implementation, and tracking of progress.
+Dr Amoah noted that climate financing was very critical to any country that had signed the Paris Convention for Climate Change globally, noting that in the climate change cycle, they have three main phases including planning, implementation, and tracking of progress.

-“All these phases need funding and without money, there was no way you could implement the planned activities and that explained why it is important to Ghana because all sectors they are working with are climate sensitive.
+“All these phases need funding and without money, there was no way you could implement the planned activities and that explained why it is important to Ghana because almost all sectors they are working with are climate sensitive,” he said.

 “We cannot sit and wait when people are dying for some advanced countries to bring the money, which never comes most of the time,” he added.